Patrick Parsons Celebrates International Women’s Day

 This International Women’s Day, Patrick Parsons held a panel discussion event for women in engineering and construction.

-Our event celebrated the stories of women within the industry, as well as highlighting the ongoing difficulties women face working in a male dominated sector.
+Held on the 8th March, our event celebrated the stories of women within the industry as well as highlighting the ongoing difficulties women face working in a male dominated sector.
 The panellists discussed the challenges they have faced and their hopes for the future of women in engineering & construction.

 Organised by our Graduate Engineer, A’isha Baig, this is the first event of this kind held by Patrick Parsons.

 A’isha said, “I had the idea to hold this event because I felt that the previous International Women’s Day events I had experienced were by women for women.
 Whilst I don’t think this is necessarily a bad thing, gaining the ear of men, who as a group occupy around 75% of the industry, is massively important towards achieving equality.
 I felt that our event was hugely successful and went better than I could have imagined.
 The panellists did a fantastic job of answering the direct questions that they were asked and did not shy away from sharing their experiences and giving frank and- at points- harrowing responses.
 To me it served its purpose in terms of opening up discussion and leaving people with lots to think about.
 I hope that we can do more events like this in the future!”

 Our special guest panellists were made up of: